-Programs that teach personal accountability skills and behaviors that are appropriate for youth in all age groups and ability levels and that lead to work habits that help maintain employment and living standards.
+Programs that teach personal accountability skills and behaviors that are appropriate for students in all age groups and ability levels and that lead to work habits that help maintain employment and living standards.
 (FS 985.622)

 Programs that include Type 1 program content and an orientation to the broad scope of career choices, based upon personal abilities, aptitudes, and interests.
 Exploring and gaining knowledge of occupation options and the level of effort required to achieve them is an essential prerequisite to skill training.
 (FS 985.622)

-Programs that include Type 1 program content and the vocational competencies or the prerequisites needed for entry into a specific occupation.
+Programs that include Type 1 program content and the competencies or the prerequisites needed for entry into a specific occupation.
 (FS 985.622)

 The following chart lists the school districts responsible for educational programming at the Juvenile Justice Programs with the geographic location of the program, if different from the county school district, identified in parenthesis.